convertigo/c8oprj-lib-opencmis/project.md

 Use docID variable to search a document by its Id.
 Do not fill both variables or you will have an error.

+Can directly perform a download of the file if called with .bin requester.

 ### Output
+JSON requester:

 ```
 {
   "result": [{